 ADHD in Children: When a Teacher Recognizes ADHD Symptoms

-Because an ADHD diagnosis is based on observations of a child's behavior, the teacher -- and often past teachers -- will play a key role in the diagnostic process.
-The professional who makes the diagnosis -- usually a specially trained physician, psychologist, psychiatrist, counselor, or social worker -- will ask your child's teachers to rate their observations of your child's behavior on standardized evaluation scales to compare it to that of other children the same age and gender.
+Because an ADHD diagnosis is based on observations of a child's behavior, the teacher -- and often past teachers -- will play a key role in the process, though.
+The professional who makes the diagnosis -- usually a specially trained doctor, psychologist, psychiatrist, counselor, or social worker -- will ask your child's teachers to rate their observations of your child's behavior on standardized evaluation scales to compare it to that of other children the same age and gender.

 If your child is diagnosed with ADHD, you'll need to work closely with your child's school.

 The school nurse may play a role in dispensing ADHD medications.
 Your child's teacher will be important in carrying out the behavioral part of a treatment plan.

 As a parent, you'll need to keep open the lines of communication with the teacher to ensure a consistent system of incentives and discipline between school and home.

 For example, a younger child's teacher may make a checklist and reward the child with a star or smiley face each time he or she completes a certain number of items on the list.

 You may have a similar system at home or provide a bigger reward -- such as a special dinner, a family movie night, or an extra hour of TV or computer time -- when your child gets a certain number of stars or smiley faces.

 Getting Support for Yourself if Your Child Has ADHD